joinpursuit/8-0-technical-curriculum/03-react/intro-to-react/readme.md

 ## Introduction to React

 React is a JavaScript library that was created by Facebook.
 Developers use React to build web applications' UI and front-end logic.
-Until now, we have been building our UI by writing a single large HTML file, then linking it to a JavaScript file.
+Until now, you have been building UI by writing a single large HTML file, then linking it to a JavaScript file.
 The JavaScript file uses [DOM manipulation](https://github.com/joinpursuit/Pursuit-Core-Web/tree/master/html_css_dom/dom_1) to edit, add, and remove elements in response to user interaction.
 This approach has worked well for us but has some challenges when scaling to larger applications.
 Consider the following image:

 ![Facebook homepage redesign](<https://cdn.vox-cdn.com/thumbor/0KnV_DIxDm00kPsX8hR0f4ZzMIU=/0x0:2048x1410/920x613/filters:focal(861x542:1187x868):format(webp)/cdn.vox-cdn.com/uploads/chorus_image/image/63696407/facebook_website_redesign_1.9.jpg>)